Assisted dying: information for members

 - On 26th July 2024, the Assisted Dying for Terminally Ill Adults Bill was formally introduced in the House of Lords by Lord Falconer.
 The full text of the Bill was published on 29th July.

-- We ran a webinar on the Bill on 23rd October, where we discussed the proposals in the Assisted Dying for Terminally Ill Adults Bill and its implications for hospices in England and Wales.
+- We ran a webinar on 23rd October 2024, where we discussed the proposals in the Assisted Dying for Terminally Ill Adults Bill and its implications for hospices in England and Wales.
 Watch a recording of the session.

 Senedd debate (October 2024)